programminghistorian/jekyll/_posts/2025-11-14-en-call-for-proposals-2025-6.md

 We've set up [a Google Form](https://tinyurl.com/ph-en-proposal-form-2025) which you can submit directly online.
 There's also [a plain-text version](/assets/forms/Lesson.Query.Form.txt) which you can [send to us by email](mailto:english@programminghistorian.org), if you prefer.

-There is space for you to tell us about the research case study you'd like to centre within your lesson, and for you to explain how you came to use this method or tool as part of your work within the humanities.
+There is space for you to tell us about the research use case you'd like to centre within your lesson, and for you to explain how you came to use this method or tool as part of your work within the humanities.

 Our questions encourage you to think carefully about how your choices of software, programming languages and datasets can support our commitment to openness.